SolaceDev/pubsubplus-connector-mule-docs/doc/user-guide.md

 This is a polling source which can be used to receive guaranteed messages from the PubSub+ Event Broker from a queue at a fixed scheduling rate.
 Every time the poll is triggered, the source retrieves in range of 1 to 10 messages to dispatch to the flow individually.

-All the required and optional parameter of [Guaranteed Endpoint Listener Source] applies here as well, in addition to the following optional parameters.
+All the required and optional parameter of [Guaranteed Endpoint Listener](#guaranteed-endpoint-listener) source applies here as well, in addition to the following optional parameters.

 #### Other Optional Parameters